 Meteorites provide us with samples of pristine material that have fallen to earth just as they formed in space billions of years ago.
 The specimens featured on this website are the very same as those being studied in labs around the world for clues relating to the formation of our solar system, planet, and even life itself.

 To hold a meteorite is to physically grasp the remnants of some of the first matter to solidify in orbit around our young Sun.

-Meteorites are a natural resource that exist in a very limited supply, and they should be protected and curated as well as is humanly possible by those who possess them.
+Meteorites are a natural resource that exist in a very limited supply, and they should be protected and curated as well as possible by those lucky enough to possess them.

 Since acquiring our first meteorite in 1998, Peter and I have strived to meticulously catalog each of our specimens, and to ensure that each has a well-recorded and accurate history.

 We have made it our goal to keep meteorites, especially meteorites of some importance, whether scientific, historic, or aesthetic, intact.